gitpoap/gitpoap-backend/docs/API.md

 In addition, there can be part of the `multipart/form-data` named `"image"` that contains an uploaded image that the GitPOAPRequest should update to use.

+## Upload a new Team Logo

+`POST /teams/logo`

+This endpoint allows the admin of a Team to upload a new logo for their team.
+If the logo is greater than 500px by 500px then it will be resized to fit within that square.

+The image is supplied via `multipart/form-data` as a field named `"image"`.

+Note that this endpoint requires an address-based JWT to be provided.

 ## [gitpoap-bot] Create a Claim

 `PUT /claims/gitpoap-bot/create`